Rev 11

 EOF

-Finally copy the last startup script to your system manager directory.
+Copy the startup script to your system's manager directory.

 sudo cp $BUILD_DIR/notus-scanner.service /etc/systemd/system/